hashicorp/terraform-website/content/source/docs/enterprise/registry/design.html.md

 ### Setting Versions

-By default, selecting a module adds it most recent version to the configuration.
+By default, selecting a module adds its most recent version to the configuration.
 You can specify a different version by clicking the module's version number in the "Selected Modules" list on the right, which reveals a drop-down menu of available versions.

 ![TFE screenshot: setting a module version with the drop-down](./images/design-set-version.png)